-Stakeholders Interests/ Key Concerns of Stakeholders Wilmar's Response Methods of Engagement Civil society Environmental NGOs Deforestation Loss of wildlife and their habitat Contribution of agriculture to climate change Transparency of concession maps Social NGOs Livelihood of smallholders and local communities Respect of customary lands & restitution Human Rights for communities and employees Women's empowerment & equitable employment Protecting Children's Rights Protection of Human Rights Defenders Labour Unions Fair wages Human Rights for employees Safe working conditions Improvement of industrial relations Wilmar has a comprehensive NDPE policy which represents requirements for Wilmar's own operations as well as that of its suppliers.
+Stakeholders Interests/ Key Concerns of Stakeholders Wilmar's Response Methods of Engagement Civil society and non- governmental organisations Environmental organisations Deforestation Loss of wildlife and their habitat Contribution of agriculture to climate change Transparency of concession maps Social organisations Livelihood of smallholders and local communities Respect of customary lands & restitution Human Rights for communities and employees Women's empowerment & equitable employment Protecting Children's Rights Protection of Human Rights Defenders Labour Unions Fair wages Human Rights for employees Safe working conditions Improvement of Wilmar has a comprehensive NDPE policy which represents requirements for Wilmar's own operations as well as that of its suppliers.
 In 2019, the NDPE policy was updated to include more specifics on a deforestation cut-off date of 31 December 2015 (requiring recovery plans for land clearing after this date), and adoption of "suspend then engage" approach upon verification of actual deforestation or peat development after 1 January 2019.
 The No Exploitation component of the policy incorporates respect of Free Prior Informed Consent, as well as respect for labour rights Wilmar has a comprehensive Human Rights Framework; Child Protection Policy; Women's Charter; and Whistleblowing Policy All Wilmar's employees are covered with clear terms & conditions, and these terms spell out work conditions.
 In countries where Wilmar has active labour unions, the terms & conditions are negotiated with the unions.
-Where unions are restricted by regulation, Wilmar provides alternative avenues for workers to organise and collectively bargain Wilmar's Human Rights Defender Policy was launched on 21 December 2021 after a process of development that included input from international as well as Indonesian and Malaysian based civil society organisations Wilmar meets with NGOs several times a year to discuss updates on Wilmar's sustainability commitments Wilmar consults across civil society in the development of key policies and procedures linked to sustainability As members of the RSPO, European Palm Oil Alliance, Roundtable on Responsible Soy, Bonsucro (the global sugarcane platform) and Tropical Forest Alliance, Wilmar interfaces with many NGOs and other civil society in dialogue Wilmar respects the right to collective bargaining and as a result, it has local chapters of unions in its operations.
-Wilmar maintains open and constructive dialogue with various trade and workers unions, as well as union confederations
+Where unions are restricted by regulation, Wilmar provides alternative avenues for workers to organise and collectively bargain Wilmar's Human Rights Defender Policy was launched on 21 December 2021 after a process of development that included input from international as well as Indonesian and Malaysian based civil society organisations Wilmar meets with civil society and non-governmental organisations several times a year to discuss updates on Wilmar's sustainability commitments Wilmar consults across civil society in the development of key policies and procedures linked to sustainability As members of the RSPO, European Palm Oil Alliance, Roundtable on Responsible Soy, Bonsucro (the global sugarcane platform) and Tropical Forest Alliance, Wilmar interfaces with many civil society and non-governmental organisations in dialogue Wilmar respects the right to collective bargaining and as a result, it has local chapters of unions in its operations.
+Wilmar maintains open and constructive dialogue with various trade and workers unions, as well as union confederations industrial relations